 Many athletes experience medication-related problems involving over-the-counter (OTC) and prescribed medications.
-The necessity for a pharmacist intervention with athletes is crucial because of the detrimental effects inappropriate drug use can have on the health, athleticism and financial success of the athletes.
+The necessity for a pharmacist intervention with athletes is crucial because of the detrimental effects inappropriate drug use can have on the health, athleticism, and financial success of the athletes.

-The U.S. swimmer, Ryan Lochte, has been banned from competition until July 2019 for receiving an intravenous (IV) infusion of permitted substances.
+The U.S. swimmer, Ryan Lochte, was banned from competition until July 2019 for receiving an intravenous (IV) infusion of permitted substances.
 The investigation found that Lochte had more than the permitted 100 ml in a 12-hour period.
 IV infusions or injections in a volume greater than 100 ml within a 12-hour period are prohibited at all times, except for those legitimately received in the course of hospital treatment, surgical procedures, or clinical diagnostic investigations under the USADA Protocol for Olympic and Paralympic Movement Testing, the United States Olympic Committee National Anti-Doping Policies, and the Fédération Internationale de Natation Anti-Doping Rules, all of which have adopted the World Anti-Doping Code and the World Anti-Doping Agency Prohibited List.
 Lochte received a 14-month suspension retroactive to May 24, 2018, the date of the social media post of him receiving the infusion.
 "Unfortunately, while the rule is a newer rule and is not widely known as others, I should know better", Lochte said.
 ESP will make sure you understand all the rules of your sport's governing body and will keep you informed of any updates and changes.

 Unfortunate incidents occur with OTC and prescription drugs.
 Athletes are concerned about the uncertainty of exactly what's in OTC products and improper education about prescription drugs.
 Because of this, athletes stop taking their medications resulting in needless suffering.
-Ultimately this is reflected in athletes performances as well as being very detrimental to their health.
-Athletes can't keep up with the ever changing rules and changing banned drug lists.
+Ultimately this is reflected in athletes' performances as well as being very detrimental to their health.
+Athletes can't keep up with the ever-changing rules and changing banned drug lists.
 They need a support system to keep them informed.